arapulido/katacoda-scenarios/cluster-checks/step3.md

 You can check the difference between both deployments running this command: `diff cluster-checks-files/nginx/nginx-deploy.yaml cluster-checks-files/nginx/nginx-deploy-annotations.yaml`{{execute}}

-Lets apply those changes:
+Let's apply those changes:

 `kubectl apply -f cluster-checks-files/nginx/nginx-deploy-annotations.yaml`{{execute}}

 The NGINX deployment will perform a rolling update.
-You can watch the pods getting restarted executing this command: `kubectl get pods -l app=nginx -w`{{execute}}
+You can watch the progress of the rolling update rnning this command: `kubectl get deploy nginx -w`{{execute}}

-Once the 3 pods have been restarted, type `Ctrl+C` to return to the terminal.
+Once the 3 replicas have been restarted, type `Ctrl+C` to return to the terminal.

 Let's run again the Datadog agent's status command to check that the NGINX check is now running correctly: